Soup333/Windows-Sandbox-Gaming-Guide/README.md

 Now, on your PC (not Windows Sandbox) copy the Sync.bat you downloaded and open This PC, Local Disk (C:), Users, then your username's folder, Sandboxed Gaming, Users, WDAGUtilityAccount, Desktop, and finally paste the Sync.bat inside the Desktop folder.

-Now, you can copy "Sandboxed Gaming.wsb" to your PC's Desktop for quick access to it.
+Now, you can move "Sandboxed Gaming.wsb" to your PC's Desktop for quick access to it.

 # Usage